stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 * mwp does not pollute the system directories;
 * you don't need `sudo` to install it.

-Linux (like most other OS) has the concept of a `PATH`, a list of places where it looks for exec utable files).
+Linux (like most other OS) has the concept of a `PATH`, a list of places where it looks for executable files).
 You can see this from a terminal:

 ```
 ## a colon separated list